issp-center-dev/H-wave/docs/en/source/uhfk/tutorial/tu-index.rst

     $ ln -s path_to_Stdface/build/src/uhf_dry.out .
     $ ./uhf_dry.out stan.in

-When the program finishes, there are generated a geometry information file ``geom.dat`` and interaction definition files ``transfer.dat`` and ``coulombinter.dat``, in the current directory.
+When the program finishes, a geometry information file ``geom.dat`` and interaction definition files ``transfer.dat`` and ``coulombinter.dat``, are generated in the current directory.